 Artificial Intelligence (AI)

-Attention Time can be referred to as the amount of time that an individual spends concentrating their attention on a given object or situation without being distracted.
-Distraction occurs when attention is uncontrollably diverted to another activity, object, or sensation.
+Attention time indicates the amount of time that an individual spends concentrating his attention on a given object or situation without being distracted.
+Distraction occurs when attention is diverted to another activity, object, or sensation.
+Attention time is a metric that is analyzed in DOOH advertising in order to understand viewer engagement and review campaign success.
+It can be measured through the use of AI technology and an embedded camera in the digital signage display.

 Audience Analysis allows businesses to gain a deeper understanding of their current and potential customers.
 Audience analysis involves data gathering that collects data about the given target group.
 The data can be gained through an accurate and deep understanding of customers, based on their buying behavior, brand experiences, beliefs, needs, and motivation.
 Through the use of audience analytics, you can enhance your marketing strategy, customer experience, and brand perception.
 Audience Analytics can be performed via different audience measurement tools, such as Google Analytics, social media analytics, and various paid tools.